George I. Seney: Descendants

 Through his daughter Mary, he was a grandfather of Gertrude Alison Sheldon (1888–1969), who married Samuel Stevens Sands of S.S.
 Sands & Co. in 1910.
 After his death in 1913, she married financier Richard Whitney in 1916.

 Legacy

 When Dakota Territory representative (and later South Dakota senator) Richard F. Pettigrew traveled east in the late 1870s to find investors for a flour milling venture in Sioux Falls, South Dakota, Seney was interested and helped bankroll the Queen Bee mill, which ruins still stand above the city's namesake falls.
 An island a short distance upstream was a popular gathering spot in the city's earlier days, and it was soon renamed Seney Island (however, the island later disappeared after the river's channel was altered to increase the flow to a hydroelectric plant built just north of the mill).

 In 1881 Seney endowed the construction of what is now Seney Hall at Oxford College of Emory University.
 In the same year he was a key founder and backer of what became the NewYork-Presbyterian Brooklyn Methodist Hospital in Park Slope.
+He also provided $10,000 for the construction of today's Seney–Stovall Chapel in Athens, Georgia, now part of the University of Georgia.